Last updated June 2025 | Words and photos by Vietnam Coracle | 122 comments

 [Back]

-Renting a Motorbike: There are lots of excellent motorbike rental companies in Vietnam and competition keeps standards high and prices reasonable.
-If you choose to rent your motorbike, you should do so from a reputable company, such as Tigit, Flamingo, Rent A Bike, Dragon Bikes and Style Motorbikes* to name just a few.
+Renting a Motorbike: There are lots of excellent motorbike rental companies in Vietnam and competition keeps standards high and prices very reasonable.
+If you choose to rent your motorbike, you should do so from a reputable company, such as Style Motorbikes, Dragon Bikes, Rent A Bike, Tigit, and The Extra Mile* to name just a few.
 These are all highly professional and reliable rental services that are represented in major cities across Vietnam and can arrange pick-up and drop-off in specific locations nationwide.
 Rental costs depend on the model of motorbike and how long you rent for.
 Standard models – 110cc-125cc Honda/Yamaha automatics or semi-automatics – work out between $7-$12 per day if renting for at least a couple of weeks.
 This represents extremely good value for money.
-Even bigger bikes, such as the Honda XR manual and many others, work out as low as $15 per day if renting for a month.
-The bottom line is that for $150-$350/month you can rent a wide range of good motorbikes for the duration of your road trip.
+Even bigger bikes, such as the Honda XR 150cc manual and many others, work out as low as $15 per day if renting for a month.
+Beyond that, you can rent big bikes, such as Honda CB500x, for around $35 per day over one month.
+The bottom line is that for $150-$450/month you can rent a wide range of good motorbikes for the duration of your road trip.

-Remember that rental bikes are well-maintained (it’s in the rental companies’ interest to keep their motorbikes in good condition) and often include certain accessories, such as good helmets, rain ponchos and luggage racks, as standard.
-What’s more, all good rental companies offer 24-hour assistance.
+It’s important to remember that rental bikes are well-maintained (it’s in the rental companies’ interest to keep their motorbikes in good condition) and often include certain accessories, such as good helmets, rain ponchos and luggage racks, as standard.
+What’s more, all good rental companies offer 24-hour assistance and some come with a no breakdown guarantee.
 In addition, there are lots of tempting optional add-ons, such as sat-nav, GIVI bike boxes and more.
 However, once you start adding extras, your daily costs quickly spiral.
 The rental companies’ websites are increasingly user-friendly and easy to navigate, and the whole rental process is much more streamlined than it used to be.
 The bar keeps being raised.
 So why wouldn’t you rent?
 The only reason, from a budget traveller’s perspective, is that you are required to pay a deposit: generally between $300-$1,000 depending on the motorbike model.

 *Please note: This website sometimes carries advertising for motorbike rental companies that I know, like, personally use and/or vouch for.
 Although I respect and value these companies, I am not affiliated with them in any way.